Key Takeaway: Don’t cash out your value bets.

 I predict that bookies will have a growing confidence towards these consolidated feeds.
 They will eliminate arbitrage opportunities, or at the very least, with sharp sources, they will be cheap in use.
 I also believe that bookmakers will outsource all of the risk management tasks.
 There will forever be exotic markets attached to the core liquid ones, and if the bookies have any sense they will increase the limits at the core ones and decrease the limits at the exotic.
 This should be at a level of a 100 pounds takeout, which is a great amount for punters that are in this for the entertainment of it.

-When focusing on horse racing, I have few predictions to come with.
+When focusing on horse racing, I have a few predictions.
 It might go in the direction of Starting Price only.
 I actually think that pari-mutuel betting with very low margins could be the way forward, making it into a universal Betfair with Starting Price.
 This type of pool betting has not been prevented in Asia, not with punters or professional bettors.

 The problem that we have with the UK is the high amount of bad racing.
 Who knows what would have happened if bookies had pooled tickets, and if Betfair and the Tote had shared the profits, maybe it could have resulted in something valuable for everyone.
-This could potentially also have put pay to some of the bad Starting Price rigging that is happening.
+This could potentially put to bed some of the bad Starting Price rigging that is happening.

 Betting will become just as much about beating the market as a whole, and not picking off the sick and the weak prices from the books.
 This will lead to a requirement towards punters and tipsters to understand the weaknesses and the strengths of the markets they work in, just as much as the sports themselves.